[The Korean Dilemma] Foreign domestic workers: Yay or nay?

 But if the cost of domestic help can be reduced through more competition in the market, one can't deny it would benefit millions of working parents and possibly encourage more women to keep working.

-Whereas a significant share of women in Korea leave the workforce, often involuntarily, after marriage or childbirth – this is a major reason why fewer and fewer women are getting married or having kids -- there is little reason to do so in Singapore, which has a state-run foreign domestic workers (FDWs) program in place since 1978.
+A significant share of women in Korea leave the workforce, often involuntarily, after marriage or childbirth, which is a major reason why fewer and fewer women are getting married or having kids.
+But there is little reason to do so in Singapore, which has had a state-run foreign domestic workers (FDWs) program in place since 1978.

-Employers of FDWs pay between 500 and 1,000 Singaporean dollars (490,000 - 980,000 won) in monthly salaries – the wage depends on the FDW’s work experience and nationality – plus room and board.
+Employers of FDWs pay between 500 and 1,000 Singaporean dollars ($377-$753) in monthly salaries -- depending on the FDW’s work experience and nationality -- plus room and board.
 To the government, they pay a monthly levy of 300 Singaporean dollars.

-For its citizens, the Singaporean government offers levy concessions for employers who live with a young child, an elderly individual or a person with disabilities, in order to hire 1-2 FDWs per household.
+For its citizens, the Singaporean government offers levy concessions for employers who live with a young child, an elderly individual or a person with disabilities, so that they are able to hire one or two FDWs per household.

 It is worth noting that unlike Korea, Singapore has no laws or regulations setting minimum wage levels for workers, whether local or foreign.

-Back to Rep. Cho’s proposal of bringing in low-wage home workers from overseas, local workers in Korea have reason to oppose it.
-Also, the idea of excluding certain groups of individuals from the universal legal wage framework on the basis of their nationality warrants thorough scrutiny.
+Regarding Rep. Cho’s proposal of bringing in low-wage domestic workers from overseas, local workers in Korea have reason to oppose it.
+Also, the idea of excluding individuals of certain nationalities from the legal wage framework runs against Korea's principle of universal human rights and values-based diplomacy.

-But, if we can set aside the issue of the minimum wage, the lawmaker’s proposal should be taken more seriously in terms of an individual’s choice or matching supply and demand.
+But aside from the issue of minimum wage, the lawmaker’s proposal should also be considered in terms of an individual’s choice or matching supply and demand.

-Having lived in Singapore for several years, I know that a lot of FDWs in the city-state would be willing to come and work in Korea, an increasingly attractive country to live in.
+Having lived in Singapore for several years, I know that a lot of FDWs in the city-state who would be willing to come and work in Korea, which has become an increasingly attractive country to live in.

 To devise a Korean version of Singapore's FDW system, advocates should allow the service providers and users to figure out a cost structure that works for both parties.
 This could involve adjusting work hours or other factors within the limits of legal wage levels.

-While opening the gates to foreign domestic workers might help push away some of the darkest clouds hanging over Korea’s future – the abysmal birthrate and women leaving the workforce mid-career – it’s a big move for this self-proclaimed ethnically homogeneous society that is accustomed to uniform ways of thinking.
+While opening the gates to foreign domestic workers might help push away some of the darkest clouds hanging over Korea’s future -- the abysmal birthrate and women leaving the workforce mid-career -- it’s a big move for a society that is still working on embracing multiculturalism and diversity.

 As Korea has already learned from its employment permit system, which allows employers who have failed to hire local workers legally to employ foreign workers from 16 countries, thorough protection of migrant workers' rights is crucial.